-In line with government advice for the National Restriction period starting on November 5th 2020 face covering should be worn at all times in all learning environments (unless otherwise advised).
+In line with government advice for the National Lockdown period starting on 5 January 2021 and St George’s University guidance, face masks must be worn at all times in all learning environments (unless otherwise advised).

 The maximum occupancy of teaching rooms will be indicated on the entry door and must not be exceeded.
 A teaching rota may be appropriate, reducing the number of staff/students in an area at any one time or staggered start and finish times so that unnecessary face to face contact is reduced.
 Please ensure that you adhere to teaching timetabling to enable these mitigating actions to be effective.

 Where it is not possible to remain 2m apart, staff /students should work/sit side by side, or facing away from each other (e.g. back-to-back), rather than face to face if possible.